Are you happy with how your online business is performing? Are you getting enough sales or leads from your website to make good profits?

 The fix?
 Start placing major focus on making your website much more visitor-centric.
 Here are some great articles and tools to help you get started:

-- Use usability feedback tools like UserTesting to ensure your website solves visitor’s common tasks, and to understand their challenges and issues.
+- Use usability feedback tools like UserTest.io to really discover your visitor’s challenges and issues with your website.

 - Use a great tool like Hotjar to gain insights from visitor click maps and visitor session recordings.